Aspher0/NoireLib/NoireLib/Modules/NetworkRelay/README.md

      .SetDuplicateSuppression(true, TimeSpan.FromSeconds(10));
 ```

-Behavior summary:
+- `DefaultChannel`: The default logical channel used when none is specified (default: `"default"`)
-- `DefaultChannel` reduces repetitive channel arguments when you use the same traffic lane often
+- `AllowLoopbackMessages`: Whether a client processes its own outgoing messages if they come back (default: `false`)
-- `AllowLoopbackMessages` controls whether a client can process its own outgoing messages if they come back through the network path
+- `AutoActivateOnSend`: Whether send operations lazily start the relay if inactive (default: `true`)
-- `AutoActivateOnSend` makes send operations lazily start the relay if it is not active
+- `AwaitAsyncHandlersOnReceive`: Whether async receive handlers are awaited or fire-and-forget (default: `true`)
-- `AwaitAsyncHandlersOnReceive` controls whether async receive handlers are part of the receive pipeline or are detached continuations
+- `SuppressDuplicateMessages`: Whether duplicate message IDs are dropped (default: `true`)
-- duplicate suppression tracks message IDs and prevents re-processing the same message within a configured time window
+- `DuplicateMessageWindow`: The time window for duplicate suppression (default: `10 seconds`)

 #### Peer Allow-List